aruzdh/compsci-notes/5th-semester/Analisis-de-Algoritmos-Tareas/tarea1.typ

   "reverse"(A) = "reverse"(A'++[a]) = [a] ++ "reverse"(A')
   $

-  Aplicando reverse por segunda vez:
+  Aplicando reverse por segunda vez y usando su definición:
   $
   "reverse"("reverse"(A)) = "reverse"("reverse"(A'++[a])) = "reverse"([a] ++ "reverse"(A'))
   $